 Once the semen sample has been received by the laboratory the sperm is prepared to optimize its quality and this is used to inseminate the eggs

 For standard IVF insemination, a large number of normal motile sperm must be present in the sperm preparation to optimise the chance that fertilisation will occur.
 If a suitable number of sperm are available, the sperm preparation is added to the eggs in the culture dish and they are cultured together overnight.

 If the number of sperm in the sperm preparation is too low for standard IVF however, or if they are of suboptimal quality in some way, a procedure called intra-cytoplasmic sperm injection (ICSI) can be used, whereby a single sperm is injected into each egg.

 The next day, each egg is checked for fertilization and the results are conveyed by phone by the City Fertility scientist.
 Not every egg will fertilise, and about 5% of the time, none will fertilise at all for reasons that are usually unknown.
 Each day the developing embryo will be checked until it reaches day 5, when it is called a blastocyst and is ready for transfer.
 Not every egg will become a blastocyst, some will stop developing before day 5 and will fail.
 It is important to remember that quality of the egg is important as well as quantity.

 Step 5 – Embryo transfer

-The embryo transfer is the final step of the IVF cycle and is performed in the LIFE fertility rooms.
+The embryo transfer is the final step of the IVF cycle and is performed in the City Fertility rooms.
 The embryo transfer is performed under ultrasound guidance, (with the woman having a full bladder), via a probe placed on the abdomen so both the woman and clinician can see the embryo placed in the correct part of the uterus.